Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Engines can drive WBIModuleGeneratorFX that produce resources needed for warp travel if their moduleID matches this value.
 ### photonicBoomEffectName
 Optional effect to play when the vessel exceeds the speed of light.
+### warpSimulationResource
+Used when calculating the max warp speed in the editor, this is the resource that is common between the warp engine, gravitic generator, and warp coil.
+This resource should be the limiting resource in the trio (the one that runs out the fastest).
+### powerMultiplier
+The ratio between the amount of power produced for the warp coils to the amount of power consumed by the warp coils.
+### displacementMultiplier
+The ratio between the total mass displaced by the warp coils to the vessel's total mass.
+### warpIgnitionThreshold
+When the powerMultiplier drops below this value, the engine will flame out.
+### planetarySpeedBrakeEnabled
+Planetary Speed Brake
+### warpEngineerSkill
+The skill required to improve warp speed.
+Default is "ConverterSkill" (Engineers have this)
+### warpSpeedBoostRank
+The skill rank required to improve warp speed.
+### warpSpeedSkillMultiplier
+Per skill rank, the multiplier to multiply warp speed by.
 ### isInSpace
 (Debug visible) Flag to indicate that we're in space (orbiting, suborbital, or escaping)
 ### meetsWarpAltitude